tanaysh7/Buzz_LA/README.md

 # buzz_la

 Knowledge graph of college events in and around Los Angeles.
-Colleges like USC, UCLA, Cal Tech have events open to students and general public, details for which have been provided on their respective university website.
+Colleges like USC, UCLA, Cal Tech have several events open to students and general public, details about them were found on respective university websites.

 **Language:** python